|Nutritional Guidelines (per serving)|

 Add the remaining flour 1 cup at a time, mixing between additions, until a dough forms.

-Turn the dough out onto a floured surface about knead it for 1 minute.
+Turn the dough out onto a floured surface and knead it for 1 minute.

 Cover it with a clean, damp dishcloth and let rise in a warm area for 1 hour and 30 minutes.